 “I doubt if our information is secure when it’s owned by Chinese companies… TikTok is largely used by teenagers but they’re our future leaders… They’re our future political, economic, cultural and military leaders and we need to protect their information long term… I certainly don’t want my children’s data going to a foreign country who might use it for nefarious purposes,” Hastie stated, as reported by ABC News.

-TikTok is one of the most popular social media apps of the younger generation.
+TikTok is one of the most popular social media apps for the younger generation.
 As such, concerns about its impact on Gen Z have been strongly voiced.
-To address the issue, TikTok recently added parental controls.
+To address the issue, the app recently added parental controls.
 These come under the “Family Safety Mode.”
 The feature allows parents to control who their kids can message, set screen time limits, and restrict their kids from accessing inappropriate content.

 “To enable this mode, a parent has to link their own TikTok account to their child’s.
 To do this, both accounts have to switch on Family Safety Mode and identify whether they are ‘parent’ or ‘teen.’
 The teen then scans a QR code from the parent’s phone screen, and has to consent to being linked,” according to Business Insider.